Research Areas

 Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis (IMCC, University of Oxford)

-Starting from mid-2020, I was first Research Assistant , then collaborated with the International Multimodal Communication Centre (IMCC) based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
+Starting from mid-2020, I was a Research Assistant at the International Multimodal Communication Centre (IMCC) based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
 I carried out annotation and correlation analyses of speech-gesture co-occurrences in Russian and American media, largely within the project Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis .

 ReadOxford (University of Oxford, Deptartment of Expiremental Psychology)